altruios/namshubettulpa/public/namshubettulpa/chapters/interludes-2.md

 "NULL::You have everything you require."
 "RG::You just put her in me?"
 "NULL::You will be given the formula and process to synthesis."
-~A boil exploded next to the eye: a spray of pus rushed toward him~ ~It congealed forming into a tentacle that whipped into his eye~ "NULL::See it!"
+*A boil exploded next to the eye: a spray of pus rushed toward him.
-~Robert screamed~
+It congealed forming into a tentacle that whipped into his eye* "NULL::See it!"
+*Robert screamed.
-~Part of his mind was being overwritten~
+Part of his mind was being overwritten*
 ~Old memories drugged from the depths to fodder the process~ "NULL::Go forth and sterilize!"
-*The tongues shot toward the link again*
+*The tongues shot toward the link again.
-~Beside him the mouth reformed on the tongues~ "NULL::I can do nothing once inside, I will place you where it can not find you.
+Beside him the mouth reformed on the tongue next to him* "NULL::I can do nothing once inside, I will place you where it can not find you.
 You will require a physical body."
 'RG::Should I even be helping this thing.'